h1dd3n3y3/ml-assignments-2/README.md

 # ml-assignments-2
-Our second doublet of assignments for our Machine Learning and Computational Inteligence class.
+Our second Machine Learning and Computational Inteligence assignment doublet.